 Flight had given her a sense of freedom that she had never felt before, and it would certainly help her to avoid public places where she could get mobbed.
 The problem with that, however, was that she didn't want to avoid the public.
 Flying might be fun and all, but not so much when there was little else to do, and she had no idea when — or if — she would ever be human again.

 And that was just the start of their problems.
-Even if she were to accept having a female body, to the extent that she would be willing to be intimate with one, she and Kasumi were expected to have children as husband and wife, with Kasumi being the mother (not that she would ever volunteer for the position, as far as she was concerned right then).
-That would require Kasumi, a lesbian, to have sex with her — as a him — however many times it would take to conceive a child.
+Even if she were to accept having a female body, to the extent that she would be willing to be intimate with one, she and Kasumi were expected to have children as husband and wife, with Kasumi being the mother.
+That would require Kasumi, a lesbian, to have sex with her — as a him — however many times that it would take to conceive a child.
+Technically being a "lesbian" herself, born as a man and desiring to live as one, having intercourse with a man and bearing children was no less of a problem on her end, assuming that her pledge to be manly would even allow her the choice.

 That was easier said than done, of course.
 She wasn't sure if she could pursue a closer relationship with Kasumi without at least some of her motive being driven by the chance to become human again.
 And that was all before taking anyone else into account, as there were bound to be problems and complications on that front as well, with the expectations of their parents certainly being among them.